Why Rules and Training Aren't Enough — The Governance Challenge

 The governance architecture behind Village AI is called the Tractatus framework.
 It is worth knowing three things about it.

 It is open.
-The entire framework is published under an Apache 2.0 open-source licence.
+The entire framework is published under an EUPL-1.2 open-source licence.
 Anyone can read the code, inspect the rules, and verify that the governance does what it claims to do.
 This is the opposite of Big Tech AI governance, where the rules are proprietary and the reasoning is hidden.
 When Google or OpenAI tells you their AI is "aligned with human values," you have no way to check.
 With Tractatus, you can read every line.

 It is transparent.
 Every governance decision is logged.
 When the boundary enforcer blocks the AI from making a values decision, that event is recorded.
 When the cross-reference validator catches a discrepancy, it is recorded.
 Your moderators can see exactly what the governance system did and why.
 There is no hidden layer where decisions are made without accountability.